dA505819/MCMC_for_forensic_science/medium_test.md

 # Medium Test

-Including the required libraries and the dataset.
+Including the required libraries and the data.
 ```
 library(seqinr)
 library(ggplot2)